Differences Between EBIT and Operating Income

 - Gross Income = Revenue – Cost of Goods Sold

-People tend to believe that EBIT and operating incomes are one and the same.
-But the major difference between them is EBIT also includes non-operating income that the company generates.
+People tend to believe that EBIT and operating incomes are the same.
+But the significant difference between them is EBIT also includes non-operating income that the company generates.
 But in case of operating income, only the income from operations is taken into account.

 EBIT vs Operating Income Infographics